rmjordas/awesome-vue/content/components-and-libraries/ui-components.md

 - [v-emoji-picker](https://github.com/joaoeudes7/v-emoji-picker) - A Lightweight and customizable package of Emoji Picker in Vue using emojis natives (unicode)
 - [learnawesome-flashcard](https://github.com/learn-awesome/flashcard) - Deck of flashcards with spaced-repetition via localStorage
 - [vue-portfolio-viewer](https://github.com/MelihAltintas/vue-portfolio-viewer.git) - Scroll animated portfolio viewer component for Vue.js
+- [vue-text-middle-ellipsis](https://github.com/Tardigrada777/vue-text-middle-ellipsis) - A simple vue-directive(2+) that clamps the content in the middle of the element if the content inside is too long

 ## Tabs